Factory Method Design Pattern

 Observations

 • We may require an instance of the Mario class in various parts of the application outside of the GameManager class.
 If all these parts directly instantiate the Mario class using the 'new' keyword, it would lead to tight coupling with the Mario class.
 This tight coupling becomes problematic if the Mario class undergoes modifications in the future, as all the classes that directly instantiate it would be affected.
-So this is not desirable, and loose coupling should be preferred.
+So this is not desirable and we should prefer loose coupling.

 class Mario {